Trusted WordPress tutorials, when you need them most.

 Another option is to display the related posts widget manually on any post or page using a shortcode or a Popular Posts block.

-To do that, simply edit any existing post or add a new one.
+To do that, edit any existing post or add a new one.
 Once you’re in the WordPress editor, go ahead and click the ‘+’ icon and add a ‘Popular Posts’ block where you want it to appear in your content.

 Select popular posts block

 The plugin will automatically add your most popular articles and display them as related posts.
-You can now visit your website to see them in action.

 Related posts preview

 Another way to show related posts in WordPress is by using the Yet Another Related Post Plugin (YARPP).
-It’s one of the best popular posts plugins for WordPress and allows you to display your top blog posts automatically.
+It’s one of the best popular post plugins for WordPress and allows you to display your top blog posts automatically.

 YARPP plugin